NGIOproject/nextgenio-docs/_build/html/_sources/user_guide/file_systems.rst.txt

 ========================

-In order to make use non-volatile memory (NVM) NextgenIO makes use of a variety of file systems: `echofs`_ is used by the Data Schduler for stage-in and stage-out operations, `GekkoFS`_ will be able to be used by the Data Scheduler to perform similar functions on multiple nodes simultaneously.
+In order to make use non-volatile memory (NVM) NextgenIO makes use of a variety of file systems: both `EchoFS`_ and `GekkoFS`_ can be used by the Data Scheduler for stage-in and stage-out operations.
+The use of GekkoFS will be favoured over that of of EchoFS, as GekkoFS has a higher performance and can be mounted on multiple nodes simultaneously.

 `dataClay`_ provides object class storage and can be used